stevethedeveloper/android-quake-app/README.md

 -Fragments - uses fragment design pattern as all apps should

--Singleton - to store data fetched from USGS

 -Abstract class - for code reuse when setting up Fragments in Activities

 -AsyncTask - for fetching data on a separate thread than UI